jigx-com/jigx-docs-examples/docs/Components/charts/bar-chart.md

 The jig displays a bar chart with an annual overview of finances.
 The x-axis shows the months and the y-axis the monetary amount.
 The data points are easy to see as we used the `plotBands `property to add color.
 In this example multiple bands are defined by adding the form, to and color properties.

 **Examples:
-**See the full code sample  in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic/bar-charts-plotBands.jigx" target="_blank">GitHub</a>.&#x20;
+**See the full code sample  in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic/bar-charts-plotBands.jigx).

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/EP5F4QeY_kyU4tfa_QRG-_charts-bar-plotbands.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/EP5F4QeY_kyU4tfa_QRG-_charts-bar-plotbands.PNG" size="80" width="1240" height="2500" position="center" caption="Bar chart with plot bands" alt="Bar chart with plot bands"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/EP5F4QeY_kyU4tfa_QRG-_charts-bar-plotbands.PNG" size="80" position="center" caption="Bar chart with plot bands" alt="Bar chart with plot bands"}
 :::
 ::::